Introduction

 Optimizing communication

-When using numpy arrays, the datatype of the arrays is stored with the data and therefore mpi4py can query the datatype and specify the correct MPI datatype in the communication.
-This only supports standard numpy C datatypes.
+datatype and specify the correct MPI datatype in the communication.
+This only supports standard numpy

 To keep things simple we will use the lowercase variant that supports all types.